 m.
 To initiate civil enforcement proceedings in the Tribal Court for violations of Tribal tax ordinances.

 n.
-To meet at least quarterly with the Chief Financial Officer and the Ogema for the purpose of reporting on compliance with this Tribal tax ordinances tax regulations, tax revenues collected to date and the status of investigative and enforcement actions commenced.
+To meet at least quarterly with the Chief Financial Officer and the Ogema for the purpose of reporting on compliance with this Ordinance, tax regulations, tax revenues collected to date, and the status of investigative and enforcement actions commenced.

 o.
-To receive and investigate complaints of violations of this ordinance or regulations promulgated under this ordinance, and to refer for prosecution the results of any such investigation.
+To receive and investigate complaints of violations of this Ordinance or regulations promulgated under this Ordinance, and to refer for prosecution the results of any such investigation.

 n.
-To carry out such actions as are reasonable and necessary to administer and enforce this ordinance and other Tribal tax ordinances.
+To carry out such actions as are reasonable and necessary to administer and enforce this Ordinance and other Tribal tax ordinances.

-11.03 Annual Report.
+12.03 Annual Report.
 The Tax Officer shall make an annual report to the Ogema and the Tribal Council by May 15 of the following year.
-The report shall include a summary of all tax revenues collected as provided in this ordinance, all investigative actions completed during the year and recommendations for any changes in Tribal tax ordinances or the administration thereof.
+The report shall include a summary of all tax revenues collected as provided in this Ordinance, all investigative actions completed during the year and recommendations for any changes in Tribal tax ordinances or the administration thereof.

-11.04.
+12.04.
 Tax Regulations.
-The Tax Officer shall, from time to time, propose for adoption, amendment, or repeal such regulations, consistent with the policy, objects and purposes of this ordinance, as it may deem necessary or desirable in the public interest in carrying out the duties of the Tax Department as defined by this ordinance.
+The Tax Officer shall, from time to time, propose for adoption, amendment, or repeal such regulations, consistent with the policy, objects and purposes of this Ordinance, as it may deem necessary or desirable in the public interest in carrying out the duties of the Tax Department as defined by this Ordinance.
 Regulations shall be submitted to the Tribal Council for review and adoption by resolution.
 The tax regulations may include the following:

 a.
 The form and manner in which taxpayers keep records, books and accounts.